BugiardoLR/demo/README.md

 	 *  On giving invalid input, the user will be greeted by an error page with the corresponding http error code.

-	 *  The logic for publishing the data to Kafka consists of splitting the data into smaller JSON array and then publishing them to a specific topic.
+	 *  The logic for publishing the data to Kafka consists of splitting the data into smaller JSON arrays and then publishing them to a specific topic.
 The splitting step can be adjusted in the properties file.
 If the data is smaller than the splitting step the JSON        array will be published as is, without any modifications.

 * The Response endpoint, located at http://localhost:8080/v1/data